Budišov nad Budišovkou: Sights

 The Church of the Assumption of the Virgin Mary was built in the late Baroque style in 1745–1755.
 The interior includes a late Gothic statue of the Madonna and Child from around 1500.

-Notable is a Baroque stone bridge with a statue of Saint John of Nepomuk.
+A notable monument is the Baroque stone bridge with a statue of Saint John of Nepomuk.
 Next to the bridge is a water mill, which houses the Slate Museum.